El Boleo

-El Boleo is a copper-cobalt-zinc-manganese deposit located adjacent to the port city of Santa Rosalía, Baja California Sur in Mexico.
+El Boleo is a copper-cobalt-zinc-manganese deposit located in the northern portion of the port city of Santa Rosalía, Baja California Sur in Mexico.
 It includes a historic open pit copper mine, as well as underground workings.
 Mining began in the 1860s, and continued, off and on, until the 1980s.
 The property is currently under development by a consortium of Korean companies led by Korea Resources Corporation.
 Preliminary underground mining began in 2012.
 The project cost $1.75 billion, and mining began in the first half of 2014.
 Copper production began on January 17, 2015.
 The mine has an estimated life of 22 years.